-- Year The earlier years (2015 and 2016) are the most over-represented.
-Odds ratios come down almost linearly each year, with 2019 being the most under-represented for ID crashes.
-The total number of non-ID crashes has increased dramatically from 143,395 in 2015 to 152,989 in 2018.
-Reported ID crashes com-paring these two years have decreased from 6,489 in 2015 to 5,482 in 2019 (-15.5%). - Month There only significant over-representations by month were in February and March, indicating the number of ID crashes correlated fairly well with the non-ID crashes during the rest of the months.
-August through October were significantly underrepresented, as was May. - Day of the Week This analysis is not only useful for the typical work week, but it also reflects the typical "holiday weekend" patterns.
-The days can be classified as follows: - O Typical work weekday (Monday through Thursday) these days are un-derrepresented in ID crashes due to the need for many to go to work the following day. - o Friday this pattern is also reflected in the day before a weekend (or holiday), i.e., before a day off.
+- Day of the Week The analysis by day of the week is not only useful for the typical work week, but it also reflects the typical "holiday (virtual) weekend" patterns.
+The days can be classified as follows: - O Typical work weekday (Monday through Thursday) these days are significantly underrepresented in ID crashes due to the need for many to go to work the following day. - Friday this pattern is also reflected in the day before a weekend (or holiday), i.e., before a day off.
 The high ID frequency on this day is due to those who are getting an early substance abuse start to the weekend, recognizing they have no work responsibilities the following day.
-However, the large numbers of non-ID crashes on Fridays causes Friday to be underrepresented. - O Saturday the "Saturday" pattern is the worse for ID crashes in that it has both an early morning component (like Sunday) and a late night component (like Friday).
-So, it could be viewed as a combination of the typical Friday and Sunday. - O Sunday since this is the last day of a holiday sequence or weekend, its over-representation comes mainly from those who start on Saturday night and do not complete their use of alcohol/drugs until after midnight.
-Sun-day is the most over-represented day with over twice it expected number of ID crashes; however, the low number of non-ID crashes on Sunday also contributes to this over-representation.

-- "Holiday Weekends" these can be viewed as a sequence of the weekend-pattern days.
+However, the large numbers of non-ID crashes on Fridays causes Friday to be underrepresented, with an Odds Ratio of 0.909 despite it having the third highest ID crash frequency, right behind Saturday and Sunday. - Saturday the "Saturday" pattern is the worse for ID crashes in that it has both an early morning component (like Sunday) and a late-night component (like Friday).
+So, it could be viewed as a combination of the typical Friday and Sunday. - O Sunday since this is the last day of a holiday sequence or weekend, its over- representation comes mainly from those who start on Saturday night and do not complete their use of alcohol/drugs until after midnight.
+Sunday is the most overrepresented day (Odds Ratio = 2.016) with over twice its expected number of ID crashes; however, the low number of non-ID crashes on Sunday also contributes to this overrepresentation. - "Holiday Weekends" these can be viewed as a sequence of the weekend-pattern days.
 For example, the Wednesday before Thanksgiving would follow the Friday pattern assuming most are at work on Wednesday (which has not been typical recently).
 The Thanksgiving Thursday, Friday and Saturday would follow the Saturday pattern, and the Sunday at the end of the weekend would follow the typical Sunday pattern.
 This is the reason long holiday events (i.e., several days off) can be more prone to ID crashes than the typical weekend.
-Three-day weekends typically give Monday off, so Monday would behave like the typical Sunday, and both the Saturday and Sunday would follow the Saturday pattern. - Time of Day The extent to which night-time hours are over-represented is quite striking.
-Optimal times for ID enforcement would start immediately following any rush hour details, and would continue through at least 4:00 to 4:59 AM (odds ratio 3.474).
-The 5-6 AM hour is also significantly over-represented with an odds ratio of 1.487. - Time of Day by Day of the Week This quantifies the extent of the crash concentrations on Friday nights, Saturday mornings and Saturday nights and early Sun-day mornings.
-This is a very useful summary for deploying selective enforcement details, especially during the weekend hours.
+Each day off can be viewed as a repetition of a Saturday.
+Three-day weekends typically give Monday off, so Monday would behave like the typical Sunday, and both the Saturday and Sunday would follow the Saturday pattern. - Time of Day The extent to which nighttime hours are overrepresented is quite striking.
+Optimal times for ID enforcement would start immediately following any rush hour details and would continue through at least 4:00 to 4:59 AM (Odds Ratio 3.093).
+The 5-6 AM hour is also significantly overrepresented with an odds ratio of 1.359.
+All of the hours from 8 PM through 4:59 AM have Odds Ratios greater than two.
+Conversely, the daytime hours from 7 AM through 3:59 PM all have Odds Ratios less that 0.5 (less than half of the typical non-ID proportion of crashes).

+• Time of Day by Day of the Week - This quantifies the extent of the crash concentrations on (1) Friday nights, (2) Saturday mornings and Saturday nights; and (3) early Sunday mornings.
+This is a very useful summary for deploying selective enforcement details, especially during weekend hours.